Judith Church

 Judith Church (born 19 September 1953) is a former politician in the United Kingdom.

 Having unsuccessfully fought Stevenage in 1992, she was the Labour Member of Parliament for Dagenham from winning the seat at a by-election in June 1994 until she stood down at the 2001 general election.

 Early life

 She went to St Bernard's Convent School (now called St Bernard's Catholic Grammar School - a grammar school) in Slough.
 She attended the University of Leeds, gaining a BA in Maths and Philosophy in 1975.
 After that she went to Huddersfield Polytechnic, Aston University and Thames Valley College.
 She became a factory inspector.
 She stood in 1992 in Stevenage.

-Personal life

-She is separated and has two sons.